JesseBetts/RemoteRepo/journal.md

 A lot of work goes into making a product.
 If you are going to implement something you better be sure what you are doing.
 Don't be like the guy who built his deck over the railroad tracks.
 Synchronous: happening at the same time
 Asynchronous: not happening at the same time

+Date: 2/6/2025 - Diagraming:
+There are 2 kinds of diagrams.
+Flow digrams and component diagrams.
+I can use draw.io to draw and make diagrams.
+Diagrams will be a tremendous help.